Snowbird Season is starting early this year!

 UPDATE: Fall is almost here and the Snowbirds are starting to head South for the winter again.

 Snowbirds don't just flock to Florida—they also flock to CA, TX, AZ and other southern states during what people call "snowbird season," as many refer to the months from October to March/April.

 Many snowbirds make the southern journey in their own vehicles but more each year elect to transport their vehicles as they fly south.
-This adds more demand to an already strained industry, thanks to new regulations governing the trucking industry [see Bloomberg Business article below].

 You can always count on Team–Alex to keep you informed about issues that affect the transport of your vehicles.